git-cola/git-cola/README.md

 For example, `./bin/git-cola find` launches the file finder, and `./bin/git-cola grep` launches the grep tool.

-See `./bin/git-cola --help-commands` for the full list of commands.
+See `git cola --help-commands` for the full list of commands.

-    $ ./bin/git-cola --help-commands
+    $ git cola --help-commands
     usage: git-cola [-h]

                     {cola,am,archive,branch,browse,classic,config,